RegardsOss/RegardsOss.github.io/_docs/getting-started/configuration.md

  -  configure manually the list of hosts from the cluster
  -  **gateway.recover_after_node** should be the number of node deployed in the cluster
  -  **discovery.zen.minimum_master_nodes** should be `n/2+1` when n is the number of node in the cluster
+ -  Elasticsearch being taking advantage of some file system features, if elasticsearch has his dedicated server, **HEAP_SIZE** should be no more than half of the server memory.
  -  elasticsearch **HEAP_SIZE** should be no more than `32GB`
  -  **bootstrap.memory_lock** is set to `true`